Politics of Houston: Party affiliation

 After 1960 and until 2016, Fort Bend County generally voted for Republican candidates in U.S. presidential elections.

 58% of Houston area voters in the 2004 U.S. Presidential Election voted for George W. Bush.
 From 2008 and by 2016 increased urbanization caused an increase in votes for Democratic Party candidates in the Houston area, with several unincorporated areas of Harris County selecting Democrats and with declines in Republican voters in River Oaks, Upper Kirby, and Washington Avenue.
 In the 2012 U.S. Presidential Election, of the 151 election precincts in Harris County, Barack Obama was selected by majorities of voters in 60 of them.

 In the 2016 U.S. Presidential Election, Houston area voters were split nearly evenly between Republican candidate Donald Trump and Democratic candidate Hillary Clinton.
 Residents of Brazoria, Fort Bend, Harris and Montgomery counties combined had about 20% of the people in Texas who voted for Trump and about 25% of the people in Texas who voted for Clinton.
 That year Alexa Ura of the Texas Tribune stated that "undeniably" the majority of Harris County voters now selected the Democratic candidate for presidential races.
 In that election, majorities of voters in 86 Harris County precincts selected Clinton, with the total number of precincts being the same as in 2012.

 Circa 2017, there were ethnically mixed precincts in Harris and Fort Bend Counties with majority Republican voters as well as majority Democratic ones.
 In 2017 county level officers in Fort Bend County remained majority Republican and there was only one Democrat on the county commissioner's court.

+Voting base

+Within the Houston city limits, in 2023, the bulk of active voters were non-Hispanic White and Black, with White people divided between Democrats and Republicans.
+The bulk of African-Americans are in the Democratic Party, and so therefore the three major blocs are the white people in either political party and the African-American population.
+Michael Hardy of the Texas Monthly stated that a person wishing to become the Mayor of Houston would need to attract two of these blocs to win their election.
+In that period, 20% of the voting population was Hispanic and/or Latino, and a smaller number were Asian-American.
+The Hispanic and Latino population made up 45% of Houston's overall population, and therefore was under-represented in its voting base.